 Recommendations

-Getting to Cali is very simple, thanks to the Alfonso Bonilla Aragón International Airport, which has flights to and from Colombia and other countries.
-If you are traveling from Colombia, you'll find a good number of cheap flights with airlines like Viva Air and Wingo.
+Arriving in Cali by plane is quite easy, as the Aeropuerto Internacional Alfonso Bonilla Aragón, located in the nearby city of Palmira, receives flights from Colombia and abroad.
+If traveling from Colombia, you’ll find affordable flights with airlines like Viva Air and Wingo.

-By land, you can use buses or a rental car to cover the 286 miles between Cali and Bogotá.
+By land, you can reach Cali using buses or renting a car to cover the 460 kilometers from Bogotá.

-The most efficient way to get around within Cali is by using the Integrated Transportation System, known as MIO, which currently has 8 distinct routes that cover most of the city.
+The most efficient way to get around Cali is using the Integrated Transport System, known as MIO, which currently has eight routes covering most of the city.

-If you're going to use this system, we recommend that you study maps of the city and familiarize yourself with these routes beforehand.
-That will also help you choose the best lodging for your stay.
-Remember that Cali has different types of hotels that fit all types of budget.
+If using this system, we recommend studying the city map and familiarizing yourself with the routes in advance.
+This will also help you choose the best location for your stay.
+Remember that Cali offers hotels for all budgets.

-You can also use a taxi service.
-In that case, it's best to call recognized companies or use their mobile applications.
+You can also use taxi services.
+It’s advisable to call reputable companies or use their mobile apps.

-With these recommendations, you'll be set to enjoy the inescapable charms of Cali.
-Let yourself go to the wonderful rhythm of salsa in the most welcoming place on Earth.
-Discover the warm culture of Colombia right here!
+With these recommendations, you’re ready to enjoy Cali’s charms.
+Let yourself be swept away by the wonderful salsa rhythm of the world’s most welcoming country.
+Discover Colombian warmth culture here!

 Hotel Torre de Cali